xoreos/octopress/source/_posts/2015-04-12-the-witcher-models-and-areas.markdown

 - I renamed the engine and namespace in xoreos from "thewitcher"/"TheWitcher" to "witcher"/"Witcher"
 - I noticed that *The Witcher*, unlike other Aurora games, encodes all strings in UTF-8.
 The language IDs are also wildly different.
 To get these together under one big tent, I changed how xoreos handles languages and encodings
 - *The Witcher* uses Lua scripts.
 I already knew that previously.
 But what I didn't know: it also, additionally, uses the traditional NWScript.
 That'll be a lot of "fun" to reimplement...
-- I found references to the [LuaCOM library](http://luaforge.net/projects/luacom/) in the *The Witcher* sources, which provides Lua bindings for ActiveX components.
+- I found references to the [LuaCOM library](http://luaforge.net/projects/luacom/) in the *The Witcher* disassembly, which provides Lua bindings for ActiveX components.
 I *really*, *really*, *really* hope that's unused

 In conclusion, area loading in *The Witcher* is now in a similar state to area loading in *Neverwinter Nights*, *Neverwinter Nights 2*, *Knights of the Old Republic*, *Knights of the Old Republic II* and *Jade Empire*.
 It's not flawless, and there's still a lot of things missing, but it's a start. :)